RafalCho02/Password-Manager/README.md

 # Password-Manager
-This program is really useful when you have a lot of profiles on different websites
+Password-Manager is really useful when you have a lot of profiles on different websites.
+It will help you organize your passwords, and find them when you will forget them.

 What does the program look like: